 If you want to get things done, you need willpower.
 Learn three strategies to enhance your willpower.

 Some people are born achievers.
-The Enneagram of Personality shows us that these individuals are naturals at mustering the willpower to get things done.
+The Enneagram of Personality shows us how type threes have a natural drive to get things done.
 However, the rest of the nine personality types can still meet goals and achieve the same levels of performance.
-We just need to increase our mental currency.
+We just need to learn how to tap into this “three” energy to increase our mental currency.
 So, here’s how to do it.

 Amplify Your Willpower